rabstolaf/bwsys/02_configuring-the-headnode.md

 * Refer to the provided `/etc/dhcp/dhcpd.conf` file to create your own file
 * Save and exit
 * Open the `/etc/default/isc-dhcp-server` file
-* Enable DHCP only on your cluster facing interface
+* Enable DHCP only on your cluster facing interface (look at the comments in the file to get a hint on how to do this)
 * Save and exit
 * `$ systemctl start isc-dhcp-server`
-* `$ tail -n 30 /var/log/syslog` &mdash; use this to check if there were any errors and if the server is listening on the correct interface
+* `$ systemctl status isc-dhcp-server` &mdash; use this to check if there were any errors and if the server is listening on the correct interface